azdavis/azdavis.net/posts/en/middle-housing.md

 > There is no single housing policy that can produce more homes, for a range of incomes, than a transit-oriented development policy that moves high-density housing past simply being zoned for, to actually being constructed – by up to 70 percent more production.

 More homes near transit means more people can live, work, and shop in our city without needing to use a car as much.
-When people live near transit, they can get around more easily by using and supporting our growing transit system, instead of having to use a large, expensive personal car for every trip.
 This means we decrease vehicle miles traveled per capita, which means less tire particulate pollution, less noise pollution, less demand for parking, less wear and tear on our roads, and less traffic violence.

-Allowing higher housing density means more tax revenue for the city from those denser parcels of land.
-Denser housing means more people utilize each mile of sewers, roads, power lines, etc that the city has to maintain, which is a more efficient use of limited city resources.
-Transit-oriented development means more people can live and work in the city, generating tax revenue, while using public transit and thus putting less strain on our roads than they would if they used cars, saving the city money on new road construction and maintenance.
+Allowing higher housing density means more tax revenue for the city.
+Denser housing means more people utilize each mile of water mains, sewers, sidewalks, power lines, and other utilities that the city must maintain, which is a more efficient use of limited city resources.
+It means more people can live and work in our city, generating tax revenue and supporting local businesses.
+Residents of transit-oriented developments use public transit more, which puts less strain on our roads than cars, saving the city money on new road construction, maintenance, and traffic management.

 Middle housing is widely popular.
 According to a city survey, 81% of respondents support middle housing near transit and jobs and 67% support it in residential areas.
 This is a clear majority in both cases.
 In areas across the country with existing middle housing, it is [viewed positively][new-old-duplex].